Where Are Michelin Tires Made?

 Verdict: Are Michelin Tires Made in the USA?

 Only some Michelin tires are made in the USA.
-Michelin manufactures tires worldwide, 26 countries to be exact, including in the US.
+Michelin manufactures tires worldwide, in 26 countries to be exact, including in the US.
 The majority of production for American sales occurs here in the United States.
 Other countries of origin include Canada, France, Germany, and Spain.

 Michelin is proud of their American factories and often highlights celebratory milestones from their domestic plants and employees.
 Here is a snippet from an article talking about a 40-year-old Michelin facility in South Carolina: